djeada/Git-Notes/make_changes.md

+TODO:
-TODO: add undo for add and commit
+* add undo for add and commit
+* change commit message
+* remove commit

 Stages the file, ready for commit: